Mickey Rooney: Broadway shows

 A major turning point came in 1979, when Rooney made his Broadway debut in the acclaimed stage play Sugar Babies, a musical revue tribute to the burlesque era co-starring former MGM dancing star Ann Miller.
 Aljean Harmetz noted, "Mr. Rooney fought over every skit and argued over every song and almost always got things done his way.
 The show opened on Broadway on October 8, 1979, to rave reviews, and this time he did not throw success away.
 Rooney and Miller performed the show 1,208 times in New York and then toured with it for five years, including eight months in London.
 Co-star Miller recalls that Rooney "never missed a performance or a chance to ad-lib or read the lines the same way twice, if he even stuck to the script".
 Biographer Alvin Marill states, "at 59, Mickey Rooney was reincarnated as a baggy-pants comedian—back as a top banana in show biz in his belated Broadway debut."
 For his performance, Rooney received nominations for Tony Award and Drama Desk Award for Best Actor in a Leading Role in a Musical.

 Following this, he toured as Pseudelous in Stephen Sondheim's A Funny Thing Happened on the Way to the Forum.
 In the 1990s, he returned to Broadway for the final months of Will Rogers Follies, playing the ghost of Will's father.
 On television, he starred in the short-lived sitcom, One of the Boys, along with two unfamiliar young stars, Dana Carvey and Nathan Lane, in 1982.

-He toured Canada in a dinner theatre production of The Mind with the Naughty Man in the mid-1990s.
+He toured Canada in a dinner theater production of The Mind with the Naughty Man in the mid-1990s.
 He played The Wizard in a stage production of The Wizard of Oz with Eartha Kitt at Madison Square Garden.
 Kitt was later replaced by Jo Anne Worley.